How Often Should I Practice?

 Early Morning Beginners Class

-Any new students planning on attending a class between 6:30am and 7:30am should contact Krista Shirley at email@example.com or (407) 506 4626 for a code to unlock the door.
+Any new students planning on attending a class between 6:30am and 8:30am need a code to into the studio door, please contact us to obtain the code.

 There is ample parking in the back of the building near the main entrance and on the street in front.